NixOS/rfcs/rfcs/0051-mark-stale-issues.md

      This has been automatically marked as stale because it has had no activity for 180 days.

-     If this issue is still important to you, we ask that you leave a comment below.
+     If this is still important to you, we ask that you leave a comment below.
 Your comment can be as simple as "still important to me".
-This lets people sorting through the issues see the issues that at least one person still cares about.
+This lets people see that at least one person still cares about this.
 Someone will have to do this at most twice a year if there is no other activity.

      Here are suggestions that might help resolve this more quickly: